racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisoperations.md

-#OSIS Transactions
+#OSIS Operations
 In the previous section you have learned how you can create OSIS views and that the views, with their objects, are stored in a PostgreSQL database.
 In this section we will cover how you can store, update, and delete objects from these views.

-##Creating an OSIS Transaction
+##Creating an OSIS Operation
-An OSIS transaction is a [tasklet](http://confluence.incubaid.com/display/PYLABS/Tasklets) which is stored in the directory `<pyapp name>/impl/osis/<domain>/<root object>`.
+An OSIS operations is a [tasklet](http://confluence.incubaid.com/display/PYLABS/Tasklets) which is stored in the directory `<pyapp name>/impl/osis/<domain>/<root object>`.
 See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.

 Each file has the following identification: